 Any store bought low sodium veggie stock will work here, of course a homemade version will always taste better.
 So If you have the luxury of time by all means start with a big pot of stock filled with aromatics and herbs.

 The usual suspects in my kitchen are carrots, onion, celery, bay leaves, parsley and celery root.
 Finish with a generous amount of nutritional yeast after simmering slowly for a couple of hours until the flavors have concentrated.
-Strain and freeze into large ice cube trays for later individual use.
+Strain and freeze into large ice cube trays for later individual use or use it in this amazing Vegetable Noodle Soup.

 Watch How to Make the Best Barley Vegan Beef Stew: